Shopping around for private student loans is essential.

 If nothing else, shopping around will demonstrate to your cosigner that you put time and effort into the process.
 This display of responsibility will make them feel a little more at ease accepting the risk that comes with cosigning student loans.

 No. A single application can temporarily reduce your credit score by a few points.

 However, the credit agencies treat multiple applications in a short period as one single application.
 The credit agencies typically treat student loan applications within a 30 day period as shopping around.
 As long as you get your applications submitted within this time period, there is no harm to your credit score.

 The key is to cast a wide net.
 We suggest starting with a large list of potential lenders that you are willing to work with.
 Once you have your list of lenders, submit your applications.
 It is that easy.

 Once the approvals start to roll in, you can compare interest rates, repayment plans, and lender reputations.

-One shortcut to shopping around is to check rates with Credible.
-By submitting one Credible application borrowers are able to check their rates with many different lenders.
+One shortcut to shopping around is to check rates with a company like Credible.
+By submitting one Credible application, borrowers can check their rates with many different lenders.
 The downside to Credible is that not all lenders are on the platform.
 Checking rates with Credible is part of shopping around, but it shouldn’t be the only step taken.

-Be sure to keep track of the student loan agreements that you sign and the lenders that you chose.
-This information will be very helpful once repayment time starts.
+Be sure to keep track of the student loan agreements you sign and the lenders you chose.
+This information will be beneficial once repayment time starts.